 Our members opinions on things range from pure authoritarian to pure libertarian, it’s a diverse group, and hard to present a consensus that reflects the entirety of the membership.
 That said, we did embark on an internal discussion to develop replacements for those positions and to have some answer to what we think is “reasonable regulation.”

 Various state and local governments have proposed and enacted new rules and regulations.
 Some of them are potentially good, many of them are bad.
 Here is what the “elders” of Liberal Gun Club (basically long time contributors and annual meeting attendees) thinks about “reasonable” control, at least in so much as liberals can agree.
-We believe it’s time to at least start the discussion with the membership.

 Like any good opinion, these may evolve over time as new data informs the debate and new voices enter the discussion.